Singing meets science

 Ella Dubinsky’s research could improve the quality of life and happiness of aging adults around the world – in a way that’s fun and feels good.

 Dubinsky’s work has already captured the public’s imagination.
-She placed in the top three and won the Participants’ Choice Award at the Ontario Three Minute Thesis (3MT®) Competition, and represented Ryerson at the national external,3MT®.
+She placed in the top three and won the Participants’ Choice Award at the Ontario Three Minute Thesis (3MT®) Competition, and represented Ryerson at the national 3MT, external link, opens in new window®.

 “Everyone at Ryerson has been so supportive every step of the way, especially my supervisor Dr. Frank Russo, [Graduate Program Director] Dr. Julia Spaniol and [Graduate Program Administrator] Alicia VanDeWeghe,” says Dubinsky, who will commence PhD studies at Ryerson this fall.
 “They are all wonderful and I couldn’t do it without them.”